Norik-Chichyan/sv2-repo/README.md

 #### application start
 - `java -Xmx256m -Xss32m -Djava.security.egd=file:/dev/urandom -jar <path to jar file>`

-> Please, note that ideally you service should be started via SystemD
+> Please, note, that ideally the service should be started by SystemD

 - check if your application is up and running via http://<application host FQDN/IP>:8084/swagger-ui.html